emorgan00/EasyDatapacks/README.md

     say “Hello everyone!"
 ```

-Indentation in EasyDatapacks is always a single tab.
+Indentation in EasyDatapacks is either a single tab, or 4 spaces.

 ## Parameters?!